 7-26-02 dule 5 7-26-02 dule 6 only) 7-26-03 4162N 4162N 4162N 4162N 4162N (Rev. Aug.
 2003 per Remaining Maturities of Selected Accounts Schedule of Bills Payables and Bonds Data on Firm's Businesses Statement of Income and Expenses Credit and Equity Exposures to Individuals/ Companies/Groups Aggregating P 1.0 Million and above -do- -do- Quarterly 15th business day from end of reference month -dodo- 15th business day from end of reference quarter Original - Appropriate department of the SES Duplicate - SDC or cc:mail/electronic transmission -dodo- Electronic submission/diskette-SDC dule 5 7-26-02 dule 6 only) 7-26-03 7-26-24 4162N 4162N 4162N (Rev. Aug.
 2003 per Data on Firm's Businesses Statement of Income and Expenses Credit and Equity Exposures to Individuals/ Companies/Groups Aggregating P 1.0 Million and -do- -do- -do- 15th business day from -do- -do- Electronic submission/ dule 6 only) 7-26-03 7-26-24 4162N 4162N (Rev. Aug.
 2003 per Statement of Income and Expenses Credit and Equity Exposures to Individuals/ Companies/Groups Aggregating P 1.0 Million and -do- -do- 15th business day from -do- Electronic submission/ 7-26-24 4162N (Rev. Aug.
 2003 per Credit and Equity Exposures to Individuals/ Companies/Groups Aggregating P 1.0 Million and 15th business day from Electronic submission/ (Rev. Aug.
 2003 per Companies/Groups Aggregating P 1.0 Million and Quarterly 61 1 1 • CL dated 08.06.03) Fax to SDC umbered prescribed form) ties with Trust/ I Management ') 4101N Report on required and available reserves on Peso- denominated Common Trust Funds (CTFs), such other managed peso funds and TOFA-Others Weekly 3rd business day following reference week Original - Appropriate department of the SES Duplicate - SDC or cc:mail/electronic transmission (Rev. May 2002 as Report on Suspicious Transactions As transaction occurs 10th business day from date of transaction/knowledge Original and duplicate - Anti-Money Laundering Council (AMLC) by Cir.
 No. 612 dated Report on Covered Transactions As transaction occurs 10th business day from date of transaction/ knowledge To be submitted to the Anti-Money Laundering Council ti (') rescribed form) es with Trust/ Management imbered rescribed form) es with Trust/ Management denominated Common Trust Funds (CTFs), such other managed peso funds and TOFA-Others management denominated Common Trust Funds (CTFs), such other managed peso funds and TOFA-Others Report on Suspicious Transactions (Rev. May 2002 as amended by Cir.
 No. 612 dated Report on Covered Transactions denominated Common Trust Funds (CTFs), such other managed peso funds and TOFA-Others As (Rev. May 2002 as amended by Cir.
-No. 612 dated denominated Common Trust Funds (CTFs), such other managed peso funds and TOFA-Others As transaction occurs As transaction As transaction denominated Common Trust Funds (CTFs), such other managed peso funds and TOFA-Others denominated Common Trust Funds (CTFs), such other managed peso funds and TOFA-Others denominated Common Trust Funds (CTFs), such other week amaged peso funds and TOFA-Others As 10th business day from date of transaction/ occurs knowledge amended by Cir.
-No. Report on Covered Transactions As 10th business day from date of transaction/ date of transaction/ date of transaction/
+No. 612 dated denominated Common Trust Funds (CTFs), such other managed peso funds and TOFA-Others As transaction occurs As transaction As transaction denominated Common Trust Funds (CTFs), such other managed peso funds and TOFA-Others denominated Common Trust Funds (CTFs), such other managed peso funds and TOFA-Others ambered 4144N.12 Report on Suspicious Transactions (Rev. May 2002 as amended by Cir.
+No. 612 dated Report on Covered Transactions As 10th business day from transaction date of transaction/